 Can T-Shirts Be Worn For A Smart Casual Look?

 The most common and casual piece of clothing you’ll have in your wardrobe is the humble T-shirt.
 Can you wear this as part of a smart casual outfit?
 Yes, you can, if it’s the right top.
-First of all, plain tees only.
+First of all, plain tees should be preferable, striped tees such as nautical can be worn too, usually in the Summer.
 No graphics or large logos should be worn.
 You should stick to the classic colours; The white tee is classic, or you can wear something such as black, greys or even shades of blue which compliment the rest of your outfit.
 Next up is the fit.
 This is important, and you should choose a fitted T shirt, and not a baggy or oversized option.

 Throw A Jacket Over It